claire-west/svstudio-manual/docs/advanced/right-click-menus.md

 * Split the note at the current mouse position
 * Merge the selected notes
 * Open the [Insert Lyrics](batch-lyrics.md) dialog for the selection
+* Shift the lyrics forward or backward for the selection
 * Reset various aspects of the notes
 * Generate or crop [AI Retakes](../ai-functions/ai-retakes.md)
 * Recompute pitch for the selection (force re-rendering when using [Sing](../ai-functions/pitch-mode-sing.md) or [Rap](../ai-functions/pitch-mode-rap.md) pitch mode)